thanhzbin-cmyk/Python-E-Wallet-Payment-Transaction-Analysis/README.md

 | Missing values | `sender_id`, `receiver_id`, and `extra_info` contain missing values | Investigate whether the missing values are expected business cases or data quality issues |
 | Data type      | `timeStamp` stored as Unix timestamp (`int64`)                      | Convert to `datetime`                                                                     |
 | Columns        | All expected columns available                                      | No action                                                                                 |

--  Investigate Missing Values

-The missing values in sender_id and receiver_id were investigated to determine whether they were expected for specific transaction types or resulted from incomplete records.
-The extra_info column also contains a large number of missing values and requires validation to confirm whether it is an optional business field or missing data.

-- Convert Data Type
-The timeStamp column was converted from Unix timestamp (int64) to datetime format to support chronological analysis and time-based aggregations.

 ### 2.2 Numerical Variables ###